Vrixyz/pages/content/blog/contribution_story_winit/index.md

 Winit now supports launching a window again through run_ondemand, [bevy still has to accomodate these changes](https://github.com/bevyengine/bevy/pull/8745#discussion_r1387056104).

-Be careful to your scope when making a contribution!
+Be careful with your scope when making a contribution!
 My objective was to update to latext winit.
 I took the Shortest path, new features will come next if possible.

 ## Licensing